luke-sutton/Writerside-Web-Dev-Notes/topics/Add-a-Controller.md

 # Add a Controller

-Create a folder called Controllers, then add an appropriately named file for your controller that ends with Controller (e.g. UserController.cs)
+Create a folder called Controllers, then add an appropriately named file for your controller, that ends with Controller (e.g. UserController.cs)

 Add the appropriate namespace and class name to the file (if not auto created) -